fishsticksnom/guides/orange_pi/english_opi5_nvme.md

 1. Download Image
 1. Burn image in to the SDCard
 1. Plug NVMe into the Orange Pi 5
-1. Update the bootlader
+1. Write Linux image to SPI Flash+NVMe SSD
-1. Erase NVMe
+1. Empty NVMe
 1. Burn Image into the NVMe